 - Slowing sales cancellations.
 Sales cancellations for residential units (closed sale over total units sold) awaiting revenue recognition (threshold less than 14.5%) declined from 18% to 13%, owing to higher sales and fewer cancellations.
 At 13%, it fared slightly above pre-pandemic (2019) level of 12%, mainly because of less residential units sold (5,387 units vs. 6,283 units in 2019). - More unbooked revenues.
-Unbooked revenues rose by 8% from Php 64.9 billion to Php 69.9 billion, fueled by a rebound in sales and the launch of seven projects over the past two years, which had a combined sales value of Php 68 billion. - Higher inventory.
-Total inventory increased by 7% from Php 57.4 billion to Php 61.5 billion because of increases in both pre-selling and Ready-for-Occupancy (RFO) units.
-Pre-selling units, which include residential and parking, made up 71% of the total inventory in 2023, down from 73% in 2022.
+Unbooked revenues rose by 8% from Php 64.9 billion to Php 69.9 billion, fueled by a rebound in total sales value and the launch of seven projects over the past two years.
+The seven projects had a combined sales value of Php 73.8 billion. - Higher inventory.
+Total inventory expanded by 30% from Php 57.4 billion to Php 74.9 billion because of double-digit increases in both pre-selling and Ready-for-Occupancy (RFO) units.
+Bulk (75%) of the total inventory are pre-selling units, which include residential and parking.